lanl/Architector/README.md

     "secondary_fill_ligand": "water",
     # or integer index in reference to the ligand list!!
+    "force_trans_oxos":True, # Force trans configurations for oxos (Useful for actinyls)
+    # Will only be activated when actinides are present - otherwise will not force trans oxos.
-    "force_trans_oxos":True, # Force trans configurations for oxos (Useful for actinyls) "override_oxo_opt":True, # Override no relaxation of oxo groups (not generally suggested) "lig_assignment":'bruteforce', # or "similarity" - How to automatically assign ligand types.
+    "override_oxo_opt":True, # Override no relaxation of oxo groups (not generally suggested) "lig_assignment":'bruteforce', # or "similarity" - How to automatically assign ligand types.